Can I Sue If An Insurance Company Acts In Bad Faith?

-Can a Driver That Caused An Accident Be Sued For Reduced Value to Other Vehicles Involved?
-In Ontario, Insurance Applicable to An Automobile Almost Always...Learn More
+Can a Driver That Caused An Accident Be Sued For Damage Caused to Other Automobiles?
+In Ontario, Insurance Applicable to An Automobile Almost Always Applies...Learn More

 The cost to defend a liability claim can be significant; accordingly, where an insurance is in place to provide coverage if the case is successfully proven,...Learn More

 An insurance broker owes a stringent duty of care towards clients and failure to properly advise about coverage gaps may result in an errors or omissions...Learn More